To content

 Achievements

-The SPRING programme prepares regional development planners and managers for employment in the public sector at central, regional or local government levels, private sector, NGOs and international organisations.
-About 750 graduates from over 70 countries have completed the programme so far.
+The SPRING program prepares regional development planners and managers for employment in the public sector at central, regional or local government levels, private sector, NGOs and international organisations.
+About 750 graduates from over 70 countries have completed the program so far.
 They now hold leading positions in diverse fields such as teaching and research, regional development and urban planning as well as in national ministries and in the development sector.

 SPRING Contact